al-kutub/every-marketplace/plugins/compounding-engineering/commands/work.md

    cd "$git_root/.worktrees/feature-branch-name"
    ```

-   **KEY POINT:** All subsequent work (tests, code, commits) ONLY happens within this worktree directory.
+   **KEY POINT:** If using worktree, all subsequent work (tests, code, commits) ONLY happens within this worktree directory.
 This ensures:
    - Changes are isolated from develop branch
    - Easy, clean PR submission with feature branch
    - No accidental commits to develop